fleming79/echo-kernel/README.md

   values to override nested values/traits.
 - **`icon`** The icon file to use TODO: Add more detail.
 - **`kernelLoadScript`** A script to create an instance of a kernel.
 Use this for advanced customisation of the kernel.
-By default, all wheels in the folder where the kernel is started will be installed when the kernel starts.
+By default, all wheels in the folder an subfolders where the kernel is started will be installed prior to loading  the kernel starts.
 The example below includes the default code.
 The last line must be an expression that returns the kernel instance.
 - **`kernelPostStartScript`** A script to call after the kernel has started.
 This is asynchronous but the kernel will not be made available until it returns.